Back to the web ringBack to the web ring

 TD entered the Manor Studio again in 1975 to record an album on which they developed a new kind of electronic rhythm.
 Rubycon featured much the same instrumentation as Phaedra.
 It also showed a certain distance to mainstream rock, in that it was a suite in two parts, taking up two entire sides of the album -- as did Mike Oldfield's mid-'70s albums Tubular Bells, Hergest Ridge and Ommadawn which were released by Virgin as well.

-On the cover, Tangerine Dream fans can find a small photo of Froese's son Jerome hidden inside the gatefold, a touch that can be traced right back to Alpha Centauri.
+On the cover, Tangerine Dream fans can find a small photo of Froese's son Jerome hidden inside the gate-fold, a touch that can be traced right back to Alpha Centauri.
 At that time no one could expect that Jerome Froese would become a regular member of Tangerine Dream fifteen year later.
 When Rubycon was released, it went straight to number 12 in the British charts, staying there for 14 weeks.

 Backtracking with Tangerine Dream

-Monika Froese: "I think Rubycon is my favourite cover design, because it is so simple, just one single droplet of water splashing onto the surface.
+Monique Froese: "I think Rubycon is my favourite cover design, because it is so simple, just one single droplet of water splashing onto the surface.
 I also like Tangram, because that's even simpler."

 Edgar Froese: "Monique likes simplicity in all things.
 We've rarely put our own image on our record sleeves, not because we think we're so ugly, but our faces cannot explain what the music is about, so why put them on?
 Just because people like to identify with the personalities?
 They should really identify with the music."